New Orleans Pelicans @ Charlotte Hornets Picks and Predictions - February 2nd 2026

 NOP at CHA Quarter Scoring Splits

-A quick look at quarter splits assist pinpoint how scoring builds from 1Q to 4Q; for price context, visit NBA point spreads and odds.
-New Orleans Pelicans comes first with a clean glance: best quarter is 4Q, and its stronger half is the both halves.
-Charlotte Hornets follows with a fresh check: peaks in 1Q with the edge in the first half.
+The quarter-by-quarter table show pinpoint scoring patterns without guessing; market context is on today’s NBA odds.
+New Orleans Pelicans gets a clean glance here: best quarter is 1Q & 4Q, and its stronger half is the first half.
+Charlotte Hornets follows with a extra look: peaks in 1Q with the edge in the first half.

 | Segment | Away | Home |